-• Only properly dressed persons shall be admitted onto Virginia State University property.
+Only properly dressed persons shall be admitted onto Virginia State University property.
 Persons having clothing with offensive slogans, without shoes, or without shirts will not to be permitted to enter or work on VSU property.
-Short pants are not approved, Job specific clothing requirements may apply.
-Pants must cover top of leatherwork shoe and be in good condition.
-Tennis or athletic shoes are not approved foot protection.
+Short pants, short skirts or other clothing, which do not extend to the knee, must not be worn in labs, process areas, or construction areas.
+Job specific clothing requirements may apply.
+Pants must cover top of steel-toed leatherwork shoe and be in good condition.
+Shirts must have at least 4" of sleeve.
 Long sleeve shirts may be required at specific locations or for certain tasks.